barryvdh/laravel-elfinder/readme.md

 ### CKeditor 4.x

-You can add CKeditor integration by adding the following route:
+You can add CKeditor integration with the following action:

-    \Route::get('elfinder/ckeditor4', 'Barryvdh\Elfinder\ElfinderController@showCKeditor4');
+    'Barryvdh\Elfinder\ElfinderController@showCKeditor4'

 In the CKeditor config file: